 2. Establish the paternity of any child born out of wedlock for whom assistance is requested;

-3. Obtain medical support coverage information from the NCP for any child for whom assistance is requested; and
+3. Obtain medical support coverage information from the noncustodial parent (NCP) for any child for whom assistance is requested; and

 4. Assign any medical support payments due the parent remaining in the home and/or any child for whom assistance is requested to the Division of Medical Assistance (DMA).

-Other Medicaid aid categories exist that must be given special consideration regarding client noncooperation:
+Other Medicaid aid categories exist that must be given special consideration regarding custodial parent (CP) noncooperation:

 The caretaker of child(ren) who are recipients in a Child-Only Medicaid case can receive assistsnce through the Medicaid Family Planning Waiver (FPW), also known as the "Be Smart" program.

-Child-Only Medicaid cases must be referred to CSS by the county DSS if the caretaker of the children is receiving Medicaid FPW.
+Child-Only Medicaid cases must be referred to CSS by the county DSS if the caretaker/ custodial parent (CP) of the children is receiving Medicaid FPW.
 If the child of a caretaker who is receiving Medicaid FPW is later approved for Medicaid, county DSS must refer the case with the child to CSS.
-The client must cooperate with CSS to receive services.
-If clients fail to cooperate, CSS must notify the county DSS's Medicaid Unit.
+The CP must cooperate with CSS to receive services.
+If CPs fail to cooperate, CSS must notify the county DSS's Medicaid Unit.

-To qualify for Medicaid FPW, the client must not be eligible for coverage in another Medicaid aid program/category.
-The assistance unit consists of only one person: the client.
+To qualify for Medicaid FPW, the CP must not be eligible for coverage in another Medicaid aid program/category.
+The assistance unit consists of only one person— the CP.
 Services that are available under Medicaid FPW include the following: